- Our contact details

 You are not required to pay any charge for exercising your rights.
 However, if the request is excessive or will require a substantial amount of work, we are allowed to request a small fee to cover this.
 If you make a request, we have one month to respond to you.
-Please note that under different lawful bases, not all rights will apply.
-However, we will gladly discuss this with you, and explain any reasons why we may not be able to meet your expectations and we will work with you to make sure that you are happy.
+Please note that under certain lawful bases, not all rights will apply.
+However, we will gladly discuss this with you, and explain any reasons why we may not be able to meet your expectations at this time.
 Please contact us at firstname.lastname@example.org if you wish to make a request.

 How to contact us

-We have a specified Data Protection Officer of The Fry Group, Aidan Bailey.
-If you have any specific concerns about your data or this Privacy Notice, please contact him directly via:
+We have a specified Data Protection Officer of The Fry Group, Charlotte Thomas.
+If you have any specific concerns about your data or this Privacy Notice, please contact them directly via:

 Telephone: +44 (0)1903 231545

-Or you can write to him at any of our office addresses.
+Or you can write to them at any of our office addresses.